WHAT? COLLEGE AND CAREER READINESS FOR UNDERREPRESENTED POPULATIONS

 WHEN?
 OCTOBER OR NOVEMBER

 The first Expect The Great event took place in 2011.
 The Expect The Great Event has occurred in either October or November of the given year, depending on the host institution.
-The 2017 Expect The Great Event will take place Friday-Saturday, October 27-28 at Westminster College in Salt Lake City, Utah.
+The 2018 Expect The Great Event will take place Friday-Saturday, October 5 - 6 at Salt Lake Community College in Salt Lake City, Utah.
 The Friday evening retreat for Black Student Union/Black Student Association officers and participants from across the state of Utah was added in 2013.

 WHERE?
 HOST INSTITUTIONS